KoichiHaradaEndor/HTTPServer/README.md

 ## Release Note

+Added Request.baseUrl attribute support  (2021-05-02)
+Fixed bug : Request.params does not return params when multiple route matches the path  (2021-05-02)
-Fixed bug : Response.cookie, httpOnly was not default, path param was not root when option is omitted  (2021-04-02)
-Fixed bug : Response.redirect did not work (2021-04-02)
-Added component HTTP server support (2020-05-24)
-Modified compareCaseSensitive command (2020-05-09)
-Rewritten using 4D v18R3 using Class function (2020-05-06)
-Added new Router (2020-04-26)
+Fixed bug : Response.cookie, httpOnly was not default, path param was not root when option is omitted  (2021-04-02) Fixed bug : Response.redirect did not work (2021-04-02) Added component HTTP server support (2020-05-24) Modified compareCaseSensitive command (2020-05-09) Rewritten using 4D v18R3 using Class function (2020-05-06) Added new Router (2020-04-26)
 Moved HttpServer.vhost to new Virtualhost (2020-04-23)